- Admission Basics

 - Apply during the senior year of high school.

 - Complete the SUNY Upstate application which is available September 1 to March 1.
-Select the application for the program you want with the Early Admission designation.
-For example, "Respiratory Therapy: BS Early Admission."
+On the application, select the year you hope to enroll.
+For example, if you're graduating high school in 2014, select 2016.
 Do not submit a SUNY application for SUNY Upstate at this time.

 - Mail the official high school transcript; official SAT and/or ACT scores; and two letters of recommendation to: